 For a school-leaver, graduate or career changer, the job market can seem like a daunting place.
-Thankfully, however, there are plenty of ways to get your foot in the door and being accepted onto an apprenticeship or signing up for a training course, like the Options Skills electrical courses and gas courses, is the first step made towards a new career.
+Thankfully, however, there are plenty of ways to get your foot in the door – and signing up for a training course can be the first step towards a new career.

 Organise Your Time

 As an apprentice/trainee, you may well have both theoretical and practical work you need to finish.
 Therefore, make sure that you make time to get all your work done for any deadlines you may have.

 Leaving things until the last minute and rushing them can lead to poor quality work and mistakes that you could have easily avoided otherwise.